rrbemo/MGInputManager/README.md

 - Download and unzip.
 - Open with Unity 3D.

-If you want to use this code in another project, make sure that you copy:
+If you want to use this code in another project, make sure that you copy**WARNING: This will delete any previous Unity Input Manager setup you may have done in the new project**:

 "ControllerTesting/Assets/MGInputManager" folder into the associated folder on your new project.